jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

  Look at the bottom of  the JavaScript section.

  First, we search the DOM for an element with the ID 'fly'.
 That's the button div!
  We added a 'click' listener, so if you click the div, something happens.
 In this case, we call the function "flyTo" on our map.
-Open [flyTo in the Mapbox API](https://docs.mapbox.com/mapbox-gl-js/api/#map#flyto).
+Open [flyTo in the Mapbox API](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#flyto).

-Notice there are multiple options we can set.
-Including: center, zoom, speed, curve.
+ Notice that to API lists multiple options we can set, including: center, zoom, speed, curve.
  Right now we only set the center.
 I have options for the zoom and speed commented out.

  ```javascript
          // add a 'Listener' to the div with the ID 'fly', that's the button.